svanoort/pyresttest/README.md

 - Include documentation as appropriate
 - Attempt to adhere to PEP8 style guidelines and project style

 Bear in mind that this is largely a one-man, outside-of-working-hours effort at the moment, so response times will vary.
-That said: every feature request gets heard, and even if it takes a while, all the reasonable features will get incorporated.  **If you fork the main repo, check back periodically... you may discover that the next release includes something to meet your needs and then some.**
+That said: every feature request gets heard, and even if it takes a while, all the reasonable features will get incorporated.  **If you fork the main repo, check back periodically... you may discover that the next release includes something to meet your needs and then some!**